Starmer condemns ‘senseless’ Russian attack on Kyiv

 “We expect a response from everyone in the world who has called for peace but now more often stays silent rather than taking principled positions.”

-The British Council said its office in Kyiv had been “severely damaged” and was closed to visitors until further notice.
+The British Council said its office in Kyiv had been “severely damaged”.

+“Following last night’s attack, our British Council office in Kyiv has been severely damaged and will remain closed to the public until further notice.

+“Thankfully, our colleagues are all safe and our work with our Ukrainian partners in education and culture will continue uninterrupted,” a spokesperson said.

 It posted a picture showing the building with its windows and entrance smashed open and surrounded by glass and debris.